Bob Cluggish

 Robert Marion Cluggish (September 18, 1917 – September 5, 2008) was an American professional basketball player.
-He played collegiately for the University of Kentucky and for the New York Knicks in the Basketball Association of America (BAA) for 54 games during the 1946–47 season.
+He played college basketball for the Kentucky Wildcats and for the New York Knicks in the Basketball Association of America (BAA) for 54 games during the 1946–47 season.
 He worked at Howard High School in Orlando where the gym was named after him when he retired.